-Clyde King, who died Nov.
-2 at age 86 in North Carolina, likely will be best remembered as a former big-league pitcher who went on to manage the Giants, Braves and Yankees.
+Clyde King was a big-league pitcher who went on to manage the Giants, Braves and Yankees.

 King also had a fascinating stint as a minor-league manager and coach in the Cardinals organization.